-The Broome County Office for Aging assists seniors and caregivers by providing the services and benefits that elders need to live independently.
-We offer these services both in the community and in the homes of Broome County elderly.
+The Broome County Office for Aging assists seniors and caregivers by providing the services and benefits that older adults need to live independently.
+We offer these services both in the community and in the homes of Broome County seniors.

 Our agency is a focal point for information.
-We help caregivers and older adults to get the services they need whether they are looking for information on healthy living or need care in their homes.
+We help caregivers and older adults get the services they need, whether they are looking for information on healthy living or need care in their homes.

 The mission of the Broome County Office for Aging is to improve and enrich the quality of life for all older persons in Broome County.